MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgTeam.md

   - `[Team <IMicrosoftGraphTeam1>]`: team
   - `[Theme <String>]`: Specifies a Microsoft 365 group's color theme.
 Possible values are Teal, Purple, Green, Blue, Pink, Orange or Red.
 Returned by default.
   - `[Threads <IMicrosoftGraphConversationThread[]>]`: The group's conversation threads.
 Nullable.
-  - `[TransitiveMemberOf <IMicrosoftGraphDirectoryObject[]>]`:
+  - `[TransitiveMemberOf <IMicrosoftGraphDirectoryObject[]>]`: The groups that a group is a member of, either directly and through nested membership.
+Nullable.
-  - `[TransitiveMembers <IMicrosoftGraphDirectoryObject[]>]`:
+  - `[TransitiveMembers <IMicrosoftGraphDirectoryObject[]>]`: The direct and transitive members of a group.
+Nullable.
   - `[UnseenCount <Int32?>]`: Count of conversations that have received new posts since the signed-in user last visited the group.
 This property is the same as unseenConversationsCount.Returned only on $select.
 Supported only on the Get group API (GET /groups/{ID}).
   - `[Visibility <String>]`: Specifies the group join policy and group content visibility for groups.
-Possible values are: Private, Public, or Hiddenmembership.
-Hiddenmembership can be set only for Microsoft 365 groups, when the groups are created.
+Possible values are: Private, Public, or HiddenMembership.
+HiddenMembership can be set only for Microsoft 365 groups, when the groups are created.
 It can't be updated later.
 Other values of visibility can be updated after group creation.
 If visibility value is not specified during group creation on Microsoft Graph, a security group is created as Private by default and Microsoft 365 group is Public.
 Groups assignable to roles are always Private.
 See group visibility options to learn more.
 Returned by default.
 Nullable.

-GUESTSETTINGS `<IMicrosoftGraphTeamGuestSettings>`: teamGuestSettings
+GUESTSETTINGS <IMicrosoftGraphTeamGuestSettings>: teamGuestSettings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[AllowCreateUpdateChannels <Boolean?>]`: If set to true, guests can add and update channels.
   - `[AllowDeleteChannels <Boolean?>]`: If set to true, guests can delete channels.

-INCOMINGCHANNELS <IMicrosoftGraphChannel1\[]>: List of channels shared with the team.
+INCOMINGCHANNELS <IMicrosoftGraphChannel1[]>: List of channels shared with the team.
   - `[Id <String>]`:
   - `[CreatedDateTime <DateTime?>]`: Read only.
 Timestamp at which the channel was created.
   - `[Description <String>]`: Optional textual description for the channel.